radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 **Node Type** – Indicates the type of node.
 If RadiantOne is deployed in a cluster, the value could be core (leader), core (follower) or follower only.
 If RadiantOne is deployed in a classic (active/active or active/passive) all servers are leaders.

 **RadiantOne Leader** – Has a value of true if the RadiantOne node is the leader of the cluster.
 Otherwise the value is false, meaning it is a follower or follower only node in the cluster.
-If RadiantOne is deployed in a classic (active/active or active/passive) all servers are leaders.

 **Product** - SKU associated with the RadiantOne version.